magneticio/vamp2setup/README.md

 To do this using the UI, start by making sure that you have selected the Virtual Cluster and the Application that you want to expose.

-Now open the Service tab, click Create Service and enter the following data, as shown in the screenshot below.
+Now open the Service tab, click Others - Service - Create Service and enter the following data, as shown in the screenshot below.

-- **Service: Name**: the name of the service, use `vamp-tutorial-service` for the tutorial
+- **Name**: the name of the service, use `vamp-tutorial-service` for the tutorial
+- **Selectors**: the selectors for the Service, corresponding to the kubernetes selectors.
+In this case it is referencing the app name
-- **Ports: Number**: the port on which the service will be exposed, use `9090` for the tutorial
+- **Ports: Number**: the port on which the Service will be exposed, use `9090` for the tutorial
 - **Ports: Target Port**: the port on which the container accepts traffic, use `9090` for the tutorial
 - **Ports: Protocol**: the network protocol the service uses, use `TCP` for the tutorial